medikoo/npm-cross-link/README.md

 3. Package is ensured to be linked to global npm folder

-All important events and findings are communicated via logs (level of output can be fine tuned via [LOG_LEVEL](https://github.com/medikoo/log/#log_level) env setting)
+All important events and findings are communicated via logs (level of output can be fine tuned via [LOG_LEVEL](https://github.com/medikoo/log/#log_level) env setting).

+As each dependency is installed individually (and maintained packages are being installed recursively), the first install may appear slower from regular`npm` or `yarn` installs.
+Still it doesn't affect all further installs.

 #### npm resolution